Singapore travel destination

 CategoryBudgetMid-RangeLuxury

-Tipping: Tipping is not mandatory in Singapore as a 10% service charge is typically added to bills.
-However, rounding up or leaving small gratuities for exceptional service is appreciated but optional.
+Tipping: Tipping is not expected as a 10% service charge is automatically added to most restaurant bills.
+Small change can be left for exceptional service at your discretion.

 Stay Connected in Singapore